 BVSc Dip.ECAWBM(BM) CCAB FRCVS

-Sarah qualified from Bristol University and spent four years in mixed general practice before setting up Behavioural Referrals Veterinary Practice in 1992.
-She is an RCVS and European Veterinary Specialist in Behavioural Medicine.
-Sarah is an External Lecturer in small animal behavioural medicine at Liverpool University and a Certified Clinical Animal Behaviourist under the ASAB accreditation scheme.
+Sarah spent four years in mixed general practice before setting up Behavioural Referrals Veterinary Practice in 1992.
+Sarah is an RCVS and European Veterinary Specialist in Behavioural Medicine and was made a Fellow of the Royal College of Veterinary Surgeons in 2018.
+She is an External Lecturer in small animal behavioural medicine on the veterinary undergraduate course at Liverpool University.
+In 2019 she gained her Postgraduate Certificate in Veterinary Education and became a Fellow of the Higher Education Authority.
+She is a Certified Clinical Animal Behaviourist under the ASAB accreditation scheme and registered as a Veterinary Behaviourist with the Animal Behaviour and Training Council.
 She sees clinical cases across North West England.
-In 2002 Sarah became a Founding Diplomate of the European College of Animal Welfare and Behavioural Medicine (formerly the ECVBM-CA) and served as President from 2002 to 2008.
-She is currently Treasurer of the College.
-Sarah has a special interest in the interplay between behaviour and physical illness in dogs and cats and particularly in the role of pain.
-Sarah promotes the recognition of emotional health issues in companion animals and the role of the veterinary profession in safeguarding the welfare of animals in this context.
-She lectures extensively at home and abroad on behavioural topics and is an author, co-author and editor of several books including Behavioural Medicine for Small Animals and Feline Behavioural Health and Welfare, both published by Elsevier.
+In 2002 Sarah became a Founding Diplomate of the European College of Animal Welfare and Behavioural Medicine.
+Sarah has a special interest in the interplay between emotional and physical illness in dogs and cats and particularly in the role of pain.
+She promotes the recognition of emotional health issues in companion animals and the role of the veterinary profession in safeguarding the welfare of animals in this context.
+Sarah lectures extensively, at home and abroad, on behavioural medicine and is an author, co-author and editor of several books.